jdunic/Intro-To-Practical-Computing-R/pages/00_computer_setup.md

 cd ..
 ~~~

 More commands can be found here if you are interested in learning more.
 But for now I just want you to have some exposure.
-Note - a directory is just a folder.
 http://cli.learncodethehardway.org/book/ex1.html